Skip to content

 Path

-Path implements the AbstractPath type.
+Path generically implements the AbstractPath type.
 A path is created by calling Path(c), where c is a vector of curves subtyped from AbstractCurve.
 The constructor tests the endpoints of the given curves for continuity up to a selectable tolerance.

 ClosedPath

-ClosedPath implements the AbstractClosedPath type.
+ClosedPath generically implements the AbstractClosedPath type.
 Its chief difference from the Path type is that the constructor also checks whether the initial and final points coincide (up to tolerance).
 As a subtype of AbstractClosedPath, this type also inherits the use of circular/modulo addressing for curve selection and parameterization.

 Examples